 If you are looking for what kind of traits this name symbolizes, you should give this name to a dog that is very feminine, generous, adventurous, and slightly haughty.

 Also, this is one of the most opted for names for Australian Shepherd and Pembroke Welsh Mix dogs which have an extremely attractive appearance.

 In Greek mythology, Apollo is considered not only the most beautiful, but also the most Greek of all gods.

 This makes the name ‘Apollo’ very fitting for your dog who has an extremely high opinion of itself and doesn’t have any problem doing what it wants without your permission.

 Apart from this, ‘Apollo’ is one of the most fancy and glamorous names you can give to your male Australian Shepherd and Pembroke Welsh Mix.

-Not only is this name extremely uncommon, it comes with great symbolism as well.
+Not only is this name extremely uncommon, but it also comes with great symbolism as well.

-‘Chance’ is the right name for you pet if a stroke of luck brought it to your life.
+‘Chance’ is the right name for your pet if a stroke of luck brought it to your life.